 Unknown Start and End Dates of Cycles

 Treatment cycles may begin earlier or later than expected.
 Implementing a system capable of re-projecting a subject’s entire visit schedule after the beginning of each cycle, or even after each visit, can address this scheduling challenge.
-Because subjects may not always come in for their scheduled visit on the expected day for various reasons, such as adverse events or personal conflicts, ensure your IRT/IWRS can project future visits based on past ones.
+Because subjects may not always come in for their scheduled visit on the expected day for various reasons, such as adverse events or personal conflicts, ensure your IRT can project future visits based on past ones.

 Unscheduled Visits and Dose Withholding

-Scheduled visits are included in visit schedules so the IRT/IWRS has a general timeline as to when subjects will receive study treatment.
+IRT systems have a schedule to define when visits happen for patients so that it has a general idea when subjects will receive study treatment.
 In the event a subject is not able to make it to a clinical site visit or ready to receive their next dose, unscheduled visit and dose withholding capabilities allow you to manage these exceptions in a safe and controlled manner.

 Dose withholding is designed to handle subject safety during the administration of experimental study drugs.
 This is critical in oncology clinical trials since subjects are in situations that could make them sensitive to certain treatments and potentially experience adverse reactions.

-When implementing dose withholding functionality, it is also critical to make drug available again for subjects who have had drug withheld.
+When implementing dose withholding functionality, it is also critical to have the capability to make drug available again for subjects who have had drug withheld.
 Unscheduled visits allow the flexibility for subjects to remain on a course of treatment even if an experimental drug could not be administered at the previous scheduled visit.
-Therefore, any previously withheld drug within a cycle may be dispensed at a time that is more tolerable for the patient.
+Therefore, any previously withheld drug within a cycle may be dispensed at a time that is more tolerable or convenient for the patient.

 Dose Modifications in Cycled Visit Schedules

 Finally, tracking subject dosing may be problematic in oncology clinical trials that consist of various dosing options.
-Your IRT/IWRS should contain robust subject visit reports, along with ad-hoc reporting capabilities, that specify the previous and current doses for each subject can be vital to tracking these shifts.
+Robust subject visit reports, along with ad-hoc reporting capabilities that specify the previous and current doses for each subject can be vital to tracking these shifts.

 Conclusion: Addressing these Challenges

-Selecting an IRT/IWRS that is robust enough to handle the unique challenges of oncology trials can help CTMs and CSMs reliably manage the unexpected.
-Your IRT/IWRS should be able to manage drug supplies with an undefined end of study treatment, unknown start and end dates of visit cycles, unscheduled visits and dose withholding, as well as dose modifications in cycled visit schedules, and allow dispensation of drug that will not expire during treatment cycle extensions.
+Selecting an IRT that is robust enough to handle the unique challenges of oncology trials can help CTMs and CSMs reliably manage various unknowns.
+When built for complexity, IRT can manage drug supplies with an undefined end of study treatment, unknown start and end dates of visit cycles, unscheduled visits and dose withholding.
+It can also handle dose modifications in cycled visit schedules, and allow dispensation of drug that will not expire during treatment cycle extensions.
 Lastly, it can add and subtract cohorts as needed.